yesinteractive/restful_relay/readme.md

 # Restful Relay

-Restful Relay is a PHP Based Microservice that relays remote SFTP, SSH, SMTP, POP, IMAP, DNS, Telnet commands through a RESTful interface.
+Restful Relay is a PHP Based Microservice that relays remote SFTP, SSH, SMTP commands through a RESTful interface.
 Microservice also can create JWT tokens as well as conduct request fanning.
-This utility works great in combination with API Gateway solutions such as Kong (konghq.com).
+This utility works great in combination with API Gateway solution such as Kong (konghq.com), in a Kubernetes cluster, or a service mesh.

 Documentation:
 - [SSH](#ssh)